TomatenKuchenDEV/docs/docs/twitch.md

 ### Twitch user info {#cmd-twitch}

+<Command slash="twitch channel:Streamer name" message="twitch <Streamer name>"></Command>

-Using the message command `twitch <Streamer name>` you can get information about a Twitch user and a currently running livestream.
+Using the Twitch command you can get information about a Twitch user and a currently running livestream.